shoebkhan123/Game-schedular/README.md

 2. Navigate inside the project directory.
 3. Run the command npm install to intall project dependencies.
 4. After installing the depencies run the command ng serve to run the project.
-5. Open the your faverite browser of your chioce and type the url http://localhost:4200 to see the project.
+5. Open faverite browser of your chioce and type the url http://localhost:4200 to see the project.

 ## Prerequisite for this project:
 git, node, angular-cli